 Think throwing a New Year’s bash is a recent tradition?
 Think again.
 In the Edwardian era, just like today, people celebrated the coming year with a party.
 Let’s take a look at the origin of New Year’s traditions.
 (This post is a companion piece to Melina Druga’s WWI Trilogy, Angel of Mercy, Those Left Behind and Adjustment Year, available wherever eBooks are sold.)

-- Foods: Cultures around the world eat foods thought to bring good luck in the new year or circular foods that symbolize the year coming full circle.
+Cultures around the world eat foods thought to bring good luck in the new year or circular foods that symbolize the year coming full circle.

-- Singing “Auld Lang Syne”: This Scottish poem is sung in English-speaking nations at midnight as a send off to the old year.
-Written in the 18th century and set to a folk song melody, in Scotland and areas with a large Scottish population, the song is often accompanied by a dance.
-The dance is illustrated in my holiday short fiction “The Final Holiday of Innocence Part Two“.
+Written in the 18th century and set to a folk song melody, this Scottish poem is sung in English-speaking nations at midnight as a send off to the old year.
+In Scotland and areas with a large Scottish population, the song is often accompanied by a dance.
+The dance is illustrated in my holiday short fiction “The Final Holiday of Innocence Part Two.”

-- The toast: Generally expresses hope for the coming year.
+Generally expresses hope for the coming year.

 The Edwardians also sent cards at New Year’s.